FCO Airport Live Departures

 *Free and premium Fast Track services are available at the airport if you’d rather not wait.

-What to do in Departures at Rome Airport?
+What to do in departures at Rome Airport?

 *You can discover more information about the facilities and services on offer in each terminal in our Rome Airport Guide.